fathimaMp/website-with-razorpay-/README.md

 📸 Screenshots
 Add screenshots of the home page, cart, checkout, order, etc. if needed.

-✅ To Do
-Add unit tests

-Add product review/ratings

-Improve UI with TailwindCSS

-Email notifications

 🤝 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.